 Roel van der Ven is a product manager who loves the internet.
 He has worked at companies like Last.fm, SoundCloud, General Assembly.
-Currently he holds a leadership position at Styla.com.
+He’s currently at Spotify helping content metadata teams scale their offering.
 His accumulated experience helps teams to be successful in building large scale internet products.

 His general interest and education pushed Roel into projects and positions that focused on bringing content to large audiences.
 Having previously lived in cities like London, Amsterdam and Berlin, he has an international approach and is able to put things into perspective in both his professional and private life.